 - Plastic bags (I use grocery bags, doubled up)

-- Remove litter: Empty out the entire contents of the litter box(es) into a plastic bag.
+- Remove litter: Empty the entire contents of the litter box(es) into a plastic bag.
 Some cat litters can be flushed or used as compost.
 I am personally not a fan of either.
-Definitely don’t ever put cat litter on garden beds with fruit or vegetables growing.
+Don’t ever put cat litter on garden beds with fruit or vegetables growing.

 - Scrub tray: Add some hot water with a squirt of dishwashing liquid.
 Scrub all organic material (feces) from the litter tray.
 Any debris on the tray will inactivate many detergents, hence the need to scrub it first.

 - Disinfect tray: Avoid the use of strong smelling products as these can deter your cat from using the litter tray.
 Use the laundry sink for this.
 Many people use bleach to clean their tray.
-A solution of 1 part bleach to 32 parts water should be used.
+Use a solution of 1 part bleach to 32 parts water.
 Do not use hot or boiling water as this causes bleach to lose its effectiveness.
 Leave the bleach to sit in the tray for 10 minutes, discard, rinse out thoroughly with clean water.

 - Dry: Once the tray has been cleaned, rinse out thoroughly and dry with paper towels.